Field & Stream: Trademark

 The Field & Stream trademarks were formerly subject to various trademark licensing agreements between CBS Magazines (and its successor-in-interests, Times-Mirror Magazines, Time Inc., and Bonnier Corporation) and Field & Stream Licenses Company (FSLC).
 A lawsuit filled by Times-Mirror Magazines against FSLC was rejected by the United States Court of Appeals for the Second Circuit in 2002.
 FSLC later assigned the trademarks to American Sports Licensing, LLC (ASL) in 2014, ASL later assigned the trademarks to current owner, F&S IP OWNER LLC in 2023.

 The rights to use the Field & Stream name on retail was held by Dick's Sporting Goods for its retail store Field & Stream after the company acquired the rights in 2012.
 The store later rebranded to Public Lands.

 The magazine later reacquired the rights to use Field & Stream name on retail from Dick's Sporting Goods in 2024, consolidated the trademark ownership.
+In 2025, Field & Stream began a partnership with Tractor Supply Company to sell Field & Stream branded products at Tractor Supply locations throughout the United States.